 Amendment and Termination.
 The board of directors may terminate, modify or amend the 2015 Plan from time to time, provided that any amendment or modification may not adversely affect the rights of a holder of an outstanding award without such holder's consent.
-The board of directors may amend or modify the 2015 Plan and any outstanding ISOs to the extent necessary to qualify any or all such options for favorable federal income tax treatment; however, if shareholder approval is not obtained within 12 months after any amendment increasing the number of shares authorized or changing the class of persons eligible to receive options under the 2015 Plan, no options granted pursuant to such amendments will be deemed to be ISOs, and no ISO will be issued pursuant to such amendments thereafter.
+The board of directors may amend or modify the 2015 Plan and any outstanding ISOs to the extent necessary to qualify any or all such options for favorable federal income tax treatment; however, if shareholder approval is not obtained within 12 months after any amendment increasing the number of shares authorized or changing the class of persons eligible to receive options under the 2015 Plan, no options granted pursuant to such amendments will be deemed to be incentive stock options, and no incentive stock option will be issued pursuant to such amendments thereafter.